aquamarines5/purrworldpacks/CONTRIBUTING.md

-hello, boyfriend or girlfriend <3
+Hi, guy or girl <3